 Price: Starts at $10 per user per month (plus $6 per month for Google Workspace)

-Ooma offers IVR and virtual faxing via the mobile app and when opting for higher-tier plans, also provides integrations for Zendesk, Microsoft Office 365, and Salesforce, among others.
+Ooma offers virtual faxing via the mobile app and when opting for higher-tier plans, also provides integrations for Zendesk, Microsoft Office 365, and Salesforce, among others.
 You can also use Ooma the old-school way with analog phones or Ooma’s proprietary IP phones.

 The legacy phone system checks many of the right boxes, except that Ooma only offers many essential features on its higher-tier plans.
 For instance, you need to upgrade to access features like voicemail transcriptions, call recording, and a desktop app. 😒